Jaelin Kauf

-Jaelin Charlotte Kauf (born September 26, 1996) is an American freestyle skier who competes internationally.
-She competed at the 2018 and 2022 Winter Olympics in women's moguls.
+Jaelin Charlotte Kauf (born September 26, 1996) is an American freestyle skier specializing in moguls.
+She won a silver medal at the 2022 Winter Olympics and two silver medals at the 2026 Winter Olympics.

 Career

 She competed for the United States at the FIS Freestyle Ski and Snowboarding World Championships 2017 in Sierra Nevada, Spain, where she won a bronze medal in dual moguls.
 She won a silver at the 2019 World Championships in dual moguls.

-Rank No. 1 in the world going in, Kauf qualified for the 2018 Winter Olympics in Pyeongchang, South Korea where she was among the favorites to medal.
+Ranked No. 1 in the world going in, Kauf qualified for the 2018 Winter Olympics in Pyeongchang, South Korea where she was among the favorites to medal.
 However, she finished seventh there and did not make the medal final.

 Representing Team USA at the 2022 Beijing Winter Olympics, Kauf won the silver medal in Olympic freestyle moguls.

+Kauf competed in the 2026 Winter Olympics at the Livigno Aerials and Moguls Park, in both the moguls and the dual moguls events, the latter of which was making its Olympic debut.
+In the first round of the moguls qualification, she finished with the quickest time (24.88s) but only in 27th place with a score of 53.38.
+She improved to 77.18 the next day in the second qualification round and advanced to the final.
+During the final on February 11, 2026, she won a silver medal with a score of 80.77.
+She also won a silver medal in the inaugural dual moguls event on February 14, 2026.